ajitpatil789/ajit-quick-cart-ecommerce/README.md

-# ajit-quick-cart-ecommerce
+# Ajit-Quick-Cart-Ecommerce
 Ajit Quick Cart is a simple yet effective e-commerce website designed for seamless online shopping.
 It features a user-friendly interface with an index page showcasing the products, a shop page for browsing available items, and a cart functionality for smooth checkout.
-This website is built with HTML, CSS, and JavaScript.
+This website is built with HTML, CSS, and JavaScript, making it responsive and interactive for users across various devices.
+Perfect for showcasing products and building a fully functional shopping experience.